 | Trex Registered | Full 25-50 yr | No | Standard | Online registration only |

-The critical distinction: When an unlicensed installer makes errors (wrong gapping, inadequate support, improper flashing), those errors void the manufacturer warranty.
-You still technically have a 25-year warranty, but the claim gets denied because the installation doesn't meet specifications.
-With a Trex Platinum partner like LDN Decks, the installation is guaranteed to meet every specification — and if it doesn't, our workmanship warranty covers the correction.
+The critical distinction: When an installer makes errors (wrong gapping, inadequate support, improper flashing), those errors can void the manufacturer warranty.
+You may still technically have a manufacturer warranty, but the claim can be denied because the installation does not meet specifications.
+With a source-verifiable installer, you can confirm current manufacturer profile details and review written workmanship terms before signing.

 This is one of the most important factors when choosing a deck builder in Northern Virginia.
-The cheapest quote often comes from an installer who can't activate the full warranty tier — and that “savings” becomes a liability when something goes wrong.
+The cheapest quote can become a liability if the installer cannot document code compliance, manufacturer installation requirements, and clear service terms.

 Covered